HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ### Discovery of Providers, Payer, and Patient IDs

 Task based queries require communicating either a business identifier (such as a provider NPI, or Member ID) or a [FHIR id] to uniquely identify providers, payers, and patients.
-Business identifiers are used in many of the payer to provider based transactions toda and the CDex Task Data Request Profile provides a explicit requirement to support them.
+Business identifiers are used in many of the Payer to Provider based transactions today and the CDex Task Data Request Profile provides a explicit requirement to support them.
 Currently there is no standard way to obtain these identifiers and implementers will need to obtain them "out of band".

 The patient's [FHIR id] is a prerequisite to performing  FHIR RESTful Direct Queries.
 See [this section](direct-query.html#discovery-of-patient-fhir-ids) for how to discover the patient's FHIR id.
 </div><!-- new-content -->